 The next part of this series will go into more depth about the specific documents you will gather so that we will be able to analyze your financial circumstances and prepare your Means Test.

-To schedule your initial consultation, please call or text us at 203-713-8877 or visit our website.
+To schedule your initial consultation, please call or text or text us at 203-713-8877 or visit our website.